Catalyst-Studios/catalystguides/docs/guides/oracle.md

 	If you don't know what these terms are, then this method likely is not for you.

 ???+ danger "Warning"
 	There have been reports of Oracle banning user accounts for seemingly no reason.
-Make sure to have a [backup of your world downloaded](../backups.md) just in case that happens.
+Make sure to have a `[backup of your world](../backups.md)` just in case that happens.

 ## Sign up for Oracle Account